 “March winds and April showers bring forth May flowers”Old English Proverb

 The month of May was named after Maia, the Greek goddess of spring.
-This year, our spring has extended.
-Due to the cold start to the gardening season, we are still working away on our spring gardening tasks.
-Many spring flowering plants have remained in flower for a longer period due to the chilly temperatures, but the promised warmth of May will welcome the early summer flowering plants.
 During May we expect to see many plants blossoming and warmer soil temperatures.
 Thankfully, this means we are being blessed with gardening weather.
 There are an abundance of tasks we can do in the garden in May.
 Here, I will talk to you about some of the most important tasks to complete in the garden in May.

 - The first step in our lawn care program involved treating your lawn moss with Zero.
 Now, it is time to feed your lawn with Osmo.
 Osmo will ensure your lawn is moss free and green this summer.
 It greens your lawn without forcing growth and encourages a strong moss free lawn by mid-summer.